 Some tourists, whether deliberately or not, have a talent for seriously irritating the local population.
 This could involve classic tourist no-nos like trying to speak loudly in English to a Spanish-speaking Peruvian, all the while getting more and more frustrated at the monolinguist's complete failure to understand your foreign words.
 Other tourists, meanwhile, are just generally arrogant and annoying.
 If you want to criticize Peru -- be it the people, the food, the transport or whatever -- either keep it to yourself or make your point in a reasoned and ideally lighthearted manner.
 Being grumpy, negative or angry won’t get you very far.
 And when you are taking photos in Peru, try not to be too intrusive.

 Don’t Forget Basic Security Advice

 There are some basic security tips that -- if followed -- will serve you well in Peru.
 Ignoring them won’t mean certain disaster, but it will increase the chances of something bad happening, be it a relatively insignificant and opportunistic theft or something far more serious.
-For me, there are two key aspects to staying safe in Peru: don’t be too quick to trust anyone, especially when approached by a stranger, and never ignore your instincts.
+There are two key aspects to staying safe in Peru or anywhere else: don’t be too quick to trust anyone, especially when approached by a stranger, and never ignore your instincts.

 08 of 12